rs/golp/README.md

             Wrap messages to JSON one object per line.
     -json-key string
-            The key name to use for the message in JSON mode. (default "message") --prefix string
+            The key name to use for the message in JSON mode. (default "message") -max-len int
+    	    Strip messages to not exceed this length.
+    --prefix string
             Go logger prefix set in the application if any.
     --strip